SciLitLLM: How to Adapt LLMs for Scientific Literature Understanding: Conclusion and Future Works

 \section{Conclusion and Future Works}

 In this paper, we introduce \textbf{SciLitLLM}, a specialized model for scientific literature understanding.
-It is initialized with a general base model -- Qwen2~\cite{qwen2}, and trained through a sequential pipeline of continual pre-training (CPT) and supervised fine-tuning (SFT).
+It is initialized with a general base model -- Qwen2.5, and trained through continual pre-training (CPT) and supervised fine-tuning (SFT).
 For effective scientific knowledge injection during CPT, we propose model-based format and grammar correction method, along with text quality filtering measures.
 To ensure high-quality and diverse instructions during SFT, we devise instruction synthesis and quality control approaches.
 Our experiments on widely-used benchmarks demonstrate the effectiveness of this pipeline in adapting a general model to the field of scientific literature understanding.
-Specifically, SciLitLLM-7B achieves a 3.6\% improvement on the SciAssess~\cite{SciAssess} and a 10.1\% improvement on the SciRIFF~\cite{SciRIFF} compared to leading models with fewer than 10 billion parameters.
-SciLitLLM-72B, trained with QLoRA, also surpasses baseline open-source LLMs.
-We note that this pipeline could be easily adapted to other specialized domains, particularly those lacking adequate open-source corpora and high-quality instruction sets.
+Specifically, SciLitLLM-7B achieves a 4.0\% improvement on the SciAssess~\citep{SciAssess} and a 10.1\% improvement on the SciRIFF~\citep{SciRIFF} compared to leading models with fewer than 10 billion parameters.
+SciLitLLM-14B also surpasses leading open-source LLMs with around 70B parameters.
+We note that this pipeline could be easily adapted to other specialized domains, particularly those lacking adequate high-quality corpora and instruction sets.

 Our future work will focus on expanding the diversity and quality of the training data, as well as exploring more efficient methods for domain-specific knowledge injection and high-quality instruction generation.
-Moreover, we plan to expand our pipeline to include the RLHF~\cite{RLHF} stage for better human preference alignment and enhanced safety.
+Moreover, we plan to expand our pipeline to include the RLHF~\citep{RLHF} stage for better human preference alignment and safety.